systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Validation Document Checklist

-The **'Validation Document Checklist'** window allows the listing of all the documents required for invalidity benefits claims at the point of retirement.
+The **Validation Document Checklist** window allows the listing of all the documents required for invalidity benefits claims at the point of retirement.
 See screenshot below:

 <img  alt="Validation document checklist window" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/VDC.jpg">